Sanders suspends White House bid, making Biden presumptive Democratic nominee

-Democratic presidential candidate Bernie Sanders suspended his campaign on Wednesday, making former Vice President Joe Biden the presumptive nominee to face Republican President Donald Trump in the Nov.
+Bernie Sanders, the democratic socialist who promised to lead a grassroots political revolution into the White House, suspended his campaign on Wednesday, making former Vice President Joe Biden the presumptive Democratic nominee to face Republican President Donald Trump in the Nov.
 3 election.
-Sanders, a democratic socialist who had promised to lead a grassroots political revolution into the White House, acknowledged he no longer had a viable path to the nomination and promised to work with Biden to take on Trump.
+Sanders, the front-runner in February, acknowledged he no longer had a viable path to the Democratic nomination after a string of nominating contest losses to Biden but promised to work with the former vice president to oust Trump.

-The 78-year-old U.S. senator from Vermont, whose progressive agenda pulled the party sharply to the left, was an early front-runner in the Democratic race before losing in South Carolina in late February as moderate Democrats united behind Biden.
-The departure of Sanders, the last remaining rival to Biden, sets up a long race for the White House between the 77-year-old former vice president and Trump, 73, who is seeking a second four-year term in office.
+The 78-year-old U.S. senator, whose progressive agenda pulled the party sharply to the left, had early success in the Democratic race before losing in South Carolina in late February as moderate Democrats united behind Biden.
+The departure of Sanders, the last remaining rival to Biden, sets up a long battle for the White House between the 77-year-old former vice president and Trump, 73, who is seeking a second four-year term in office.

 Sanders' decision comes as the country grapples with a coronavirus outbreak that upended the nominating schedule, with some primaries postponed and others up in the air.
 Sanders, who also mounted an unexpectedly strong challenge in 2016 to eventual Democratic nominee Hillary Clinton, had been under pressure to halt his campaign after Biden won resounding victories in primary contests on March 17 in Florida, Arizona and Illinois.